 This article is not meant to be a review of macOS Big Sur.
 That being said, some observations are in order.
 After months of using macOS Big Sur, there are still numerous quirks hindering the user experience.
 The most frustrating thing is the Bluetooth instabilities.
 Bluetooth devices on the Mac are Apple’s Achille heel.
 In the first few weeks of using the Mac mini, the mouse became unusable after a few hours following a reboot.
 Version 11.2 of Big Sur improved things a bit, but apparently, Apple chose to do some Bluetooth stack reset when things start to go bad.
 Hence, the numerous “Connection lost” followed by “Connected” messages, many times a day, until I decide to reboot the machine.
 Under macOS Monterey, the issue is mostly gone but sometimes the mouse cursor shows some lag when I connect my AirPods Max or switch to my AirPods Pro?
 5.

-Next, installation of application updates from the Mac App Store is buggy.
+Next, the installation of application updates from the Mac App Store is buggy.
 Half of the time, Big Sur is unable to install the update.
 I have to repeatedly hit the update button the restart the process which eventually works.
 Still happening under macOS Monterey but less frequently.

-The other area in need of improvements is the Notifications Center.
+The other area in need of improvement is the Notifications Center.
 Apple must redo its homework here.
 For some reason, my use of it is dramatically less than on macOS Catalina.
 Invoking the Notifications Center is tricky and managing or dismissing them is even trickier (On this subject, Read “240 Invisible Pixels”).
 The release of macOS Monterey brought some visual tweaks to be more in line with iOS 15, still not perfect.

-Updates of macOS are still big in size and long to install, even on Apple Silicon Macs.
+Updates of macOS are still big in size and take a long time to install, even on Apple Silicon Macs.

 Finally, macOS Big Sur has a tendency to forget about widgets placements and configuration after a while.
-For some reasons, third-party widgets disappear and have to be reconfigured constantly.
-I think it is related to application update which removes the widgets.
+For some reason, third-party widgets disappear and have to be reconfigured constantly.
+I think it is related to the application update which removes the widgets.
 I did not verify this, though.